 Tokens and cards-on-file

-When a user adds their card to Google Pay, they will get one or more of the following:
+When a user adds their card to Google Pay, they get one or more of the following:

 - Device token (DPANs)

 - Cloud token (tokenized version of a card-on-file)

 Device tokens, cards on file, and cloud tokens are used in different scenarios.
 Device tokens are device bound and can be used for in-store NFC transactions and online transactions.
 Cards on file and cloud tokens are stored at the account level, rather than on the device, and can be used for peer-to-peer and online transactions.
 When tokenizing a card, the user's card information may be stored as a card on file and can potentially incur a small, temporary charge.
 This charge is refunded once the account has been verified.
 More information can be found on the Google charge support page